tahadnan/ttask-manager/README.md

 - Remove tasks from the list
 - View current tasks and completed tasks

-## What's new with the 0.1.1:
+### What's New in 0.2.0 Release

-This release introduces a new feature that allows the TaskManager to save and load its state to/from a JSON file.
-This means that users can now persist their task lists across sessions, making it easier to manage their tasks.
-Additionally, the code has been refactored to improve readability and maintainability.
+The 0.2.0 release introduces several key features and improvements to enhance task management and tracking.
+This version adds **daily task tracking**, with new lists for daily added and completed tasks, allowing users to generate daily progress reports.
+The addition of the `report` method enables saving task activity in a text file, named after the current date.
+Task addition and removal are optimized for better performance and clearer feedback.
+Error handling during data loading is improved, with automatic resets on failure.
+Additionally, task formatting and list resetting have been streamlined for a cleaner and more efficient user experience.

 ## Usage

-Here's a quick example of how to use the TaskManager:
+Here's a quick example of how to use the TaskManager effectively:

 ```python
 from ttask_manager.ttask_manager import TaskManager